VirtualFlyBrain/VFB2/content/en/about/hosted/iav-tnt-catmaid.md

 ## Dataset Contents

 The viewer provides access to:
-- Serial section electron microscopy data of Drosophila larval segments
+- Serial section electron microscopy data of Drosophila 1st instar larval CNS (Control 1: whole-CNS volume, A1 segment)
-- Reconstructions of IAV sensory neurons
+- Image resolution: 3.8 nm x 3.8 nm x 40 nm (x, y, z)
+- Manually traced neuron reconstructions
 - Synaptic connectivity information
 - Associated metadata and annotations

+## Technical Details

+The EM volume was prepared and imaged following protocols detailed in Ohyama et al. (2015).
+Neurons were reconstructed using CATMAID to obtain skeletonized structures and connectivity information.
+All synaptic connections represent chemical synapses.

+The neurons are uniquely identifiable based on key morphological features:
+- Nerve entry point of the main neurite into the neuropil
+- Growth pattern of main axonal and dendritic branches
+- Bilateral vs ipsilateral projections
+- Position of terminal projections within the medio-lateral, dorso-ventral and antero-posterior axes

 ## Features